 - Preheat the oven to 350 degrees.
 Grease 2 round 8x8 or 9x9 by cake pans on the sides and bottom thoroughly with butter or oil.
 Set aside.

-- Mix cake mix, cream, vanilla and eggs in a large bowl with a hand mixer on medium until combined.
+- Mix cake mix, cream, softened butter, eggs, and vanilla in a large bowl with a hand mixer on medium until combined.